tencent-quantum-lab/tensorcircuit/docs/source/contribution.rst

 Make sure the scripts check are successful by 💐.

 The similar tests and checks are also available via GitHub action as CI infrastructures.

+Please also include corresponding changes for CHANGELOG.md and docs for the PR.